 For Treatment Against Influence with Antiflu-Des within 48 hours of flu symptoms for adults and adolescents (13 years of age and older):

-- 75 mg twice a day (one 75 mg capsule or 12.5 ml oral suspension twice a day) for 5 days.
+- 75 mg twice a day (one 75 mg capsule or 12.5 ml oral suspension twice a day) for five days.

-- Pediatric patients (2 weeks of age up to 12 years of age).
+- Pediatric patients (2 weeks of age up to 12 years).